Personal Projects: Ideas to Kickstart Your Next Creation

 Game On!
 2017

-Susan Bennett is playing and reviewing a game each week of 2017, to experiment with gaming, writing, and year-long commitments.
+Susan Bennett played and reviewed a game each week of 2017, to experiment with gaming, writing, and year-long commitments.

 Kristin Cook's Photo-a-Day Project takes place each January, when she takes a photo of her children every day during the month.